IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 - Logical **Name** used to reference it within a namespace
 - **Description** (optional) of function purpose and usage
 - **Versioning** (as the code changes over time)
   - _Optional hashing based upon code and signature_
 - **Parameter** (input and output) type data and descriptions
 - **Parameter defaults** applied when missing from the event data
 - **Usage statistics**
 - _and more_

 {% hint style="success" %}
-As you can see, the IBM Cloud Functions (ICF) programming model has been well thought out and has lead to a robust and powerful implementation of Serverless!
+As you can see, the IBM Cloud Functions (ICF) programming model has been well thought out and has lead to a robust and powerful implementation of Serverless as you will see!
 {% endhint %}